Where to Stay in Siena: An Insider’s Guide to the top areas

 - La Bella ‘Mbriana: A hidden gem for pizza lovers.

-Indeed, San Prospero is one of the best places to stay in Siena for families and those seeking a quiet stay.
+And in this respect, I believe San Prospero is one of the best places to stay in Siena for families.
+Just keep in mind you need a 10 to 15-minute walk to Piazza del Campo.

 The neighbourhood also offers unique attractions such as the San Prospero Church, a tranquil place of worship away from the touristy crowd, and the Fortezza Medicea, a brick fort dating back to 1563